eligiofonseca/senior-engineer/README.md

 # senior-engineer
-The website for Eligio's skills, resume, interests and the like
+The website for Eligio's portfolio, resume, skills, and certificates.